-July July 7, 2021
+September 30, 2021

 Actual As Adjusted

 Balance Sheet Data:

-Working capital (deficiency) \$(12,636) 1,737,364
+Working capital (deficiency) \$(187,635) \$ 1,562,365

+Cash held in trust \$ - \$102,000,000

-Total assets \$ 70,455 101,740,000
+Total assets \$ 232,954 \$103,672,232

-Total liabilities \$ 50.136 3,502,636
+Total liabilities \$ 212,635 \$ 3,609,867

-Value of Class A ordinary shares subject to possible
+Class A ordinary shares subject to possible

-redemption \$ - 90,242,820
+redemption \$ - \$ 89,844,260

-Shareholders' equity \$ 20,319 4,488,499
+Shareholders' equity \$ 20,319 \$ 10,218,105

 The "as adjusted" column above gives effect to the sale of the units in this offering, the sale of the private placement warrants, repayment of up to an aggregate of \$300,000 in loans made to us by our sponsor and the payment of the estimated expenses of this offering and assumes no exercise of the underwriters' over-allotment option.
 The "as adjusted" total working capital amount includes the \$1,750,000 not held in the trust less the actual working capital deficiency.
-The "as adjusted" total assets amount includes \$100,000,000 held in the trust account for the benefit of our public shareholders, plus the \$1,750,000 not held in the trust account, plus actual prepaid expenses, less the cash payment for the actual balance of the promissory note.
+The "as adjusted" total assets amount includes \$102,000,000 held in the trust account for the benefit of our public shareholders, plus the \$1,750,000 not held in the trust account, plus actual prepaid expenses, less the cash payment for the actual balance of the promissory note.
 The "as adjusted" total liabilities amount includes deferred underwriter fees of \$3,500,000 plus actual accrued expenses.
-The "as adjusted" amount of Class A common stock subject to possible redemption equals total proceeds of \$100,000,000, less underwriting commissions of \$2,000,000, less deferred underwriting commissions of \$3,500,000, less estimated offering costs of \$500,000, multiplied by the \$9.60 fair value of Class A Common Stock value related to the public warrants.
-The "as adjusted" shareholders' equity equals as adjusted additional paid-in capital, which includes the excess of proceeds from the sale of the private placement warrants over their estimated fair value at issuance as a deemed capital contribution from our sponsor and the relative fair value of our public warrants, plus the value of Class B ordinary shares assuming no exercise of the underwriters' overallotment option, less actual accumulated deficit.
+The "as adjusted" amount of Class A ordinary shares subject to possible redemption equals total proceeds of \$102,000,000, less allocated offering costs and proceeds allocated to the public warrants.
+The "as adjusted" shareholders' equity equals as adjusted additional paid-in capital, which includes the excess of proceeds from the sale of the private placement warrants and the net proceeds allocated to our public warrants, plus the value of Class B ordinary shares assuming no exercise of the underwriters' over-allotment option, less actual accumulated deficit.

-If no business combination is completed within 24 months from the closing of this offering, the proceeds then on deposit in the trust account including interest earned on the funds held in the trust account and not previously released to us to pay our taxes and working capital needs as described herein (less \$100,000 of interest to pay dissolution expenses) will be used to fund the redemption of our public shares.
+If no business combination is completed within 15 months from the closing of this offering (or up to 21 months from the closing of this offering if we extend the time to complete a business combination as described in this prospectus), the proceeds then on deposit in the trust account including interest earned on the funds held in the trust account and not previously released to us to pay our taxes and working capital needs as described herein (less \$100,000 of interest to pay dissolution expenses) will be used to fund the redemption of our public shares.
 Our amended and restated memorandum and articles of association provides that only public shares and not any founder shares are entitled to redemption rights.
 Our sponsors, initial shareholders, officers and directors have entered into letter agreements with us pursuant to which they have agreed to waive their rights to liquidating distributions from the trust account with respect to any founder shares held by them if we fail to complete our initial business combination within such time period.